 Now that the attacker identified the WordPress websites he can start the brute force attacks with XSHM, even though he does not have direct access to it.
-This is possible due to the fact that WordPress does not have a token to prevent logins via CSRF.
+This is possible due to the fact that WordPress does not have a token to prevent logins via cross-site request forgery (CSRF).
 There is a general misunderstanding of whether or not CSRF Tokens are necessary in login forms.

 WordPress also provides a redirect_to form field in its login, which lets the attacker specify where he wants the victim to be redirected after a successful login.
 This suits perfectly the attacker’s XSHM attack.
 He can now use a website which makes a CSRF attack based on GET parameters and supply different username / password combinations.
 The attack works as follows:

 - Retrieve the value of the history.length property of the victim’s browser tab.

 - Point the src of the iframe to the page that carries out the CSRF attack.
 This can be done by using a self-submitting form to the wp-login page with a username / password combination.

 - Point the iframe to the path from the redirect_to parameter

 - Check the value of the victim’s history.length

 From the value of the history.length property the attacker can now tell whether or not the attack was successful, because the attacker knows that a successful login means that wordpress redirected the user to the page in the redirect_to parameter.
 Therefore if the value of the history.length property does not increase, he knows that the attack was successful.
 The attacker is also able to tell if a CSRF attack worked under certain conditions, which usually isn’t possible due to Same Origin Policy.